Hmarga/Lands/Abstract.md

 - **Theories**

-There are theories that estimate the quantity of land used/needed (to meet their nutritional needs) per habitant, as is summarized in this table <a href="code_images/org_table.ipynb">(code of the table)</a>:
+There are theories that estimate the quantity of land used/needed (to meet their nutritional needs) per habitant, as is summarized in this table <a href="code_images/org_table.ipynb" target="_blank">(code of the table)</a>:

 <table>
 <tbody style="border: 0px">